abduselam1/chapa-laravel/README.md

 </div>
 </h1>

+This Repo forked from [Chapa official Laravel package](https://github.com/Chapa-Et/chapa-laravel) and modified to support multiple chapa account.
+You can use this package to integrate Chapa's payment gateway in your SaaS project.

 If your are doing a Laravel project and want to integrate Chapa's payment solution, this package would help big time.